karshrao/VIView/README.txt

 Delete the entries in the Probe Location field, click Compute, and once the results pop up please feel free to explore the results as you wish (play the video, look at the waveforms and notice how most of the energy is deposited in the first load).

-Next, lets use the same system but instead use the sample Gaussian as an input: (exp(-(t-1.5).^2/0.2)).
+Next, let's use the same system but instead use the sample Gaussian as an input: (exp(-(t-1.5).^2/0.2)).
 This is the same sample Gaussian as used in the paper.
 Please click the Sample Gaussian check-box, and then click Compute.

 Now, please look at the plots and note how everything is smoother than in the experimental input (so detail is lost), but the general shape and trends are the exact same.
-As such, it is important to note that the Sample Gaussian is very good for rapidly seeing results.
+As such, it is important to note that the Sample Gaussian can be used for rapidly seeing results.

 Example 3: Spark Gap